RETURNS

 Have a Detailed Product Description

 When selling apparel online, it’s essential to provide an accurate representation of your products to ensure shoppers convert.
-To encourage your customers to make informed purchase decisions, your product description should bring the item to life.
+Your product description should bring the item to life to encourage your customers to make informed purchase decisions.

 This includes providing detailed size specifications, video to show fit and movement, and 360 degree product imagery.